 While checking and savings accounts are important, they’re not the best place for all your savings.
 Not enough in them and you can’t pay your bills or save for large, short-term expenses.
 Too much and you miss out on the higher returns in real estate and the stock market.

-So how much cash should you keep in your checking account ?
-The number is different for everyone but a good rule of thumb is to have 1-2 months worth of expenses in your account to pay monthly bills, and save money for near-term expenses, like a vacation or a large purchase in a higher-yielding savings account.
+So how much cash should you keep in your checking account?
+The number is different for everyone but a good rule of thumb is to have one to two months worth of expenses in your checking account to pay monthly bills, and save money for near-term expenses, like a vacation or a large purchase in a higher-yielding savings account.

 The amount of cash you should keep in your checking and savings accounts will depend on your monthly expenses.
 To determine your monthly expenses, look at your last three months of transaction and take an average so you know approximately what you spend in a month.

 You may also want to do a calculation without discretionary expenses to see your bare bones monthly average as well.
 Next you’ll decide how many months of expenses you want to keep in each.
 To determine what’s right for you let's look at the purpose of each account and why you should keep anything in them at all.

 Your checking account is the bank account you can access with a debit card and write checks from making it your go-to, daily transaction account.
 You keep money in your checking account to pay your bills or withdraw cash when you need it.

 A savings account is ideally where you save money.
 This is money that you want to have access to in the next year or less but aren’t ready to use yet.
 This includes your emergency fund, which you’ll need immediately for expenses if you’re laid off, or a vacation fund.

 If the point of a checking account is to pay monthly bills then it’s good to have 1-2 months of expenses in your account.
 The amount in your savings account will depend on what you’re saving for.
 At minimum, your emergency fund should have three to six months of bare bones expenses.
 If you’re saving for any short-term expenses you should have a separate account with additional savings for those.